Migrating custom plugins

 npm run lint -- --fix

 For some time now, we have strongly discouraged importing from the src folder of the @ckeditor/ckeditor5-* packages.
-Instead, you should import from the package roots because they provide better TypeScript support and because the src folders will be removed in the future.
-Importing from the src folder of the ckeditor5 package is still allowed (for example ckeditor5/src/core.js) as it is needed for DLL build support.
+Instead, you should import from the package roots because they provide better TypeScript support and because the src folders are now removed.
+Always import from the ckeditor5.

 // ❌